LOD-GS: Level-of-Detail-Sensitive 3D Gaussian Splatting for Detail Conserved Anti-Aliasing: Experimental Evaluation

 \myparagraph{Qualitative results.} We further conducted a qualitative comparison of our LOD-GS with vanilla 3DGS and existing GS-based methods for the reconstruction of details.
 As shown in Figure~\ref{fig:detail-cmp}, both 3DGS and Multiscale-3DGS fail to capture very fine details, resulting in noticeable discrepancies in appearance compared to the ground-truth images.
 Although Mip-Splatting and Analytic-Splatting retain some texture detail, they still lose additional intricacies and produce overly blurred rendering results in certain areas.
 In contrast, our method captures more details and achieves higher rendering quality.
 To be more precise, as illustrated in Figure~\ref{fig:detail-cmp}, our method excels at reconstructing the small bump on the back of the chair, the intricate texture on the surface of the microphone, and the rope net of the ship.
 In contrast, other methods either fail to capture these fine details or produce overly blurred results.

 In addition to capturing fine details, we also evaluate the anti-aliasing capabilities of our method.
 We render the object from a considerable distance to assess this ability.
 The qualitative results are illustrated in Figure~\ref{fig:filter-cmp}.
 As shown, 3DGS tends to generate dilated boundaries and aliased results in areas with high-frequency texture.
 In contrast, both Mip-Splatting and our LOD-GS effectively handle aliasing when the camera is far from the scene, i.e., at a low sampling rate.
-Compared to Mip-Splatting, our method can reconstruct more details, such as the inner structure of the microphone, as shown in the third row of Figure~\ref{fig:filter-cmp}.
+Compared to Mip-Splatting, our method can reconstruct more details, such as the inner structure of the microphone and the rope net of the ship, as shown in the third row and the fourth row of the Figure~\ref{fig:filter-cmp}.